 Comfort is key when it comes to shoes to wear in NYC.
 Whether you live in New York City or you’re just visiting, walking is a way of life here and so shoe choice is super important.

 On any given day in NYC, I log in at least 3 miles of walking.
 That’s a little over an hour spent in non-workout, everyday shoes.

-A comfortable shoe is pretty much a no-brainer given how much one walks in the city (even more so if you’re a tourist).
+A comfortable shoe is pretty much a no-brainer given how much one walks in the city (even more so if you’re a tourist visiting everything the Big Apple has to offer).
 Comfy shoes keep your feet happy on long walks, but a comfortable shoe is also important thanks to the many cobblestone streets of New York.
-You also want your shoes to be durable and stylish.

 New York City is one of the most fashionable cities in the world, and because of the walking lifestyle, most New Yorkers think of their shoes as an integral part of their outfit, not just an afterthought.
 Yes, you want comfortable shoes to walk in, but they need to look good, too.

 You want your shoes to be comfortable, durable and stylish.

 Moving part-time to NYC from a city that never walks (Los Angeles), I was forced to figure out my shoe situation rather quickly.

 Here are the shoes I keep on heavy rotation in my NYC closet.
 (If you’re visiting New York City, add these to your packing list ASAP!)

 The Best Shoes for Walking Around NYC

 Hands down, the number one shoe you need for walking around NYC is a pair of super comfortable classic white sneakers.